 There are several conditions and activities that can result in carpal tunnel syndrome.

 • Using the hand or wrist in a repeated fashion – typically with the hand lower than the wrist.
 This includes computer work, vibrating tools, and activities requiring a strong grip.

 • Medical conditions such as diabetes, hypothyroidism and some types of arthritis can cause carpal tunnel syndrome.

 • Pregnancy has also been a reported condition with higher risk rates.

 • Medical disorders that lead to fluid retention.

-• Medical conditions associated with inflammation such
+• Medical conditions associated with inflammation such as inflammatory arthritis.

 Carpal tunnel syndrome symptoms include:

 • Sensation of pins and needles in the hand.